-RESUL is a global analytical company providing ratings, research, and risk and policy advisory services.
+CRISIL is a global analytical company providing ratings, research, and risk and policy advisory services.
 We are India's leading ratings agency.
 We are also the foremost provider of high-end research to the world's largest banks and leading corporations.

-About CRISIL Ratings CRISIL Ratings is India's leading rating againty.
-We pioneered the concept of credit rating as India in 1967, With a traction of independence, analytical rigidur and innovation, we have a leadership position.
+About CRISIL Ratings CRISIL Ratings is India's leading rating agency.
+We pioneered the concept of credit rating in India in 1987.
+With a tradition of independence, analytical rigour and innovation, we have a leadership position.
 We have rated over

-S0,000 extitles, for far the largest number in India.
+50,000 entities, by far the largest number in India.
 We are a full-service rating agency.
-We rate the entire range of debt instruments: bank loans, certificates of deposit, commercial open, non-convertible detentures, bank hybrid capital instruments, asset-backed securities, morragge-backed securities, perpetual bonds, and partial guarantees.
-CRISIL test the standards in every sepect of the credit rating business.
+We rate the entire range of debt instruments: bank loans, certificates of deposit, commercial paper, non-convertible debentures, bank hybrid capital instruments, asset-backed securities, mortgage-backed securities, perpetual bonds, and partial guarantees.
+CRISIL sets the standards in every aspect of the credit rating business.
 We have instituted several innovations in India including rating municipal bonds, partially guaranteed instruments and microfinance institutions.
-We planetally a globally unique and affordable rating service for Small and Medium Exterprises (SMRS).
-This has significantly expanded the market for ratings and is improving SMRS' scores to affordable finance.
+We ploneered a globally unique and affordable rating service for Small and Medium Enterprises (SMES).
+This has significantly expanded the market for ratings and is improving SMEs' access to afforable finance.
 We have an active outreach programme with issuers, investors and regulators to maintain a high level of transparency regarding our rating criteria and to disseminate our analytical insights and knowledge.